The Bankrate promise

-For new homeowners, the timing of your first mortgage payment after closing is important.
-You may need to manage cash flow carefully in the months after shelling out substantial sums for the down payment, closing costs and moving expenses.
-This is especially true if you’re also paying for renovations, new furniture or other large expenditures related to your new home.
+The timing of your first mortgage payment is important.
+You may need to manage cash flow carefully in the first few months after shelling out substantial sums for the down payment, closing costs and moving expenses.
+Budgeting is crucial if you’re also paying for renovations, new furniture or other large expenditures related to your new home.

-You can find the due date for your initial payment among the documents you received at closing.
-Look for a letter titled “First Payment Letter” that contains the details you’ll need to make the payment.
+You can find the due date for your initial payment among the documents you receive at closing.
+Look for a document titled “First Payment Letter” that contains the details you’ll need to make the payment.

 Your mortgage payment includes the loan principal, interest and other items that the mortgage lender or servicer deposits into an escrow account, like taxes and homeowners insurance.
 The acronym PITI stands for these main components of your mortgage payment: principal, interest, taxes and insurance.

-Bankrate’s PITI calculator can help you estimate the impact of your mortgage payment on your monthly budget.
-If you have to pay mortgage insurance, that premium will be included in your mortgage payment, as well.
+If you have to pay mortgage insurance, that premium will also be included in your mortgage payment.

 You can choose one of many methods to pay your mortgage:

-You might also be able to make a payment through the website of your mortgage lender or servicer.
-If you plan to pay off your house sooner, paying online can be a convenient way to make extra principal payments when you have spare cash.
-Again, be sure to consult with your lender before proceeding with extra payments.
+- Online.
+Making payments on your lender’s portal or app is fast and reliable.
+If you plan to pay off your house early, paying online can be a convenient way to make extra principal payments when you have spare cash to put towards an early payoff.

-If you don’t have access to a computer, you can send your monthly payment by mail using a personal check, cashier’s check or money order.
-Be sure to include your mortgage account number if you’re sending a paper check and allow enough time for delivery to avoid late charges.
+- By mail.
+If you prefer, you can send your monthly payment by mail using a personal check, cashier’s check or money order.
+Always include your mortgage account number on your check and allow enough time for delivery to avoid late charges.

+- By phone.
 Making a mortgage payment over the phone can be convenient, especially if you’re close to the due date and want to avoid incurring a late fee.
-Look on your mortgage statement to find the phone number of your lender or servicer and have your mortgage account number and bank account information handy.
-Be aware that there may be a convenience fee for paying your mortgage by phone.
+Call the number on your mortgage statement and be ready to give the customer agent your mortgage account number and banking account information.
+Remember to ask the agent if there is a service charge for phone payments.

 If you’re struggling to make your mortgage payments, don’t delay contacting your lender about it.
-There’s a chance you may qualify for a loan modification, repayment plan or a temporary reduction of payments.
+While nothing is guaranteed, your lender may waive late fees or agree not to notify the credit bureaus of a late payment if you make them aware of your situation.
+There’s also a chance you may qualify for a loan modification, repayment plan or a temporary reduction of payments.